Websoft9Archive/ansible-joomla/docs/admin-services.md

 # Start or Stop the Services

-These commands you must know when you using the Nextcloud of Websoft9
+These commands you must know when you using the Joomla of Websoft9

 ### Apache